bglynch/portfolio/README.md

 | Collaborator | As a collaborator, I want to contact the developer so that we can discuss a project I am working on. |

 To help me refine the design and layout of my site, I drew a mock-up of the portfolio on a whiteboard.
 I used this mock-up as a guide when coding a 'walking skeleton' of the portfolio site.
-Here's a snapshot of my original mock-up.
+Images of my mockups are located in the docs folder - [here](https://github.com/bglynch/portfolio-static-frontend/tree/master/docs/wireframes)

 ## Features
 The key features I developed to fulfil the user stories I created are: